Se habla español

 2. Greenball Tow-Master Special Trailer Radial Tires

-This might be the tire for you if you need to pull heavy loads like boats, horse trailers, oversized cargo, or even travel trailers.
+This tire might be suitable for pulling heavy loads like boats, horse trailers, oversized cargo, or even travel trailers.
 Its dual steel belts give the tire extra strength and stability, preventing sway as you travel to your destination.

 Greenball Tow-Master Special Trailer Radial Tires